httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

 The BNF for "parameter" is defined in Section 5.4.1.4 of
 {{SEMANTICS}}.
-All digest-algorithm values are case-insensitive but SHOULD be used in lowercase.
+All digest-algorithm values are case-insensitive
+but the lower case is preferred.

 The Internet Assigned Numbers Authority (IANA) acts as a registry for
 digest-algorithm values.